Fred C. Koch: Personal life and death

 In 1932, Koch married Mary Clementine Robinson in Kansas City, Missouri.
 Mary was the daughter of a prominent Kansas City physician, Ernest Franklin Robinson, who helped to found the University of Kansas School of Medicine, and Mary Burnet Kip, who died at an early age.
 Her mother Mary was the paternal granddaughter of William Ingraham Kip, the Episcopal missionary bishop to California; and the maternal granddaughter of William Burnet Kinney, ambassador to Italy, and his wife, author Elizabeth Stedman (née Dodge).
-The Kochs had four sons: Frederick (1933-2020), Charles (b.
-1935), and twins David (1940-2019) and William (b.
+The Kochs had four sons: Frederick (1933–2020), Charles (b.
+1935), and twins David (1940–2019) and William (b.
 1940).
+He died in Utah in late 1967 at 67.

 Fred Koch had a long history of heart problems.
 His son David described in 2010 how he received word that his father had died: "Father was on a hunting trip bird-shooting in Utah.
 He was in a blind with a gun loader next to him.
 He was having heart palpitations and wasn't shooting that well.
 Finally a lone bird came over.
 He took the shot and hit it square.
 The duck falls from the air.
 He turns to the loader and says, 'Boy, that was a magnificent shot,' and then keels over dead."